Here we have collected your most commonly asked questions about Eco Femme pads and compiled our answers for you.

-Since January 2016 all the cotton flannel in our standard range is made of organic cotton, except the striped fabric (this fabric is made on a handloom by small-scale weavers who do not work with organic materials).
+After January 2016 all the cotton flannel in our standard range was made of organic cotton, except the striped fabric (fabric was made on a handloom by small-scale weavers who did not work with organic materials).

 In 2017 we will be switching the striped fabric to be also of organic cotton and we are launching a new organic line of different design.
 These pads will have organic certification from GOTS : Global Organic Textile Standard.

 Eco Femme is also in the process for vegan PETA certification: People for the Ethical Treatment of Animals.

 The leakproof layer of PUL (polyurethane laminate) will last for approx 75 washes.
 So Eco Femme washable cloth pads can last 3 to 5 years, depending on how frequently you use them and if you care for them properly.
 For example: Do not use a brush to wash the pads, so the quality of the fabric is well maintained, and stick to the rinse-in-cold-water-first-rule to keep them clean.

 When you feel your pad is no longer working well, recycle it.
 Simply remove the press buttons, separate the leakproof layer and the remaining cotton layers.
 The cotton can be recycled with other waste fabric, the PUL layer with plastic recycling, the press buttons could be reused for something else, or, if they do not function anymore, place them with metal recycling.